General "Stonewall" Jackson

 Courtesy of the National Park Service

 Following the amputation of his arm, he died eight days later on May 10, 1863, from pneumonia.
 Lee wrote of him with deep feeling: "He has lost his left arm; but I have lost my right arm."
 A superb commander, Jackson has been criticized.
 Personnel problems haunted him, as in the feuds with Loring and with Garnett after Kernstown.
 His choices for promotion were often not first rate.
 He did not give his subordinates enough latitude, which denied them the training for higher positions under Lee's loose command style.
 This was especially devastating in the case of his immediate successor, Richard Ewell.
 Although he was sometimes balky when in a subordinate position, Jackson was supreme on his own hook.
-"Stonewall" Jackson is buried in Lexington, Virginia.
+General "Stonewall" Jackson is buried in Lexington, Virginia, and his grave is visited by tens-of-thousands each year.

 Sources: Official Records of the Union and Confederate Armies; Stewart Sifakis, Who Was Who in the Civil War.